peace.

 my corse hands upon your narrow hips—

-kissing you madly at the bar—
+kissing you madly at some bar—

 probably snarl at the man across the way,